lamaoudi/thesis/README.md

 (2) Delineation of productive loads or households as electrified or unelectrified (unelectrified includes infrastructure under, but not connected, to the grid).

-(3) Estimation of the current medium voltage network.
+(3) Estimation of the current Medium Voltage network.

 (4) Identification of demand and location of ALL productive loads via.
 Google Maps API Search